digital-nomad-cheng/tvm/README.md

   - [ ] nn.depthwise_conv2d
   - [ ] ...
 - [ ] Support dispath subgraph instead of per layer
-- [ ] Reduce memory traffic when copying weights and tensors from tvm to ncnn
+- [ ] Reduce memory traffic when copying weights and tensors from tvm to ncnn, perhaps using tvm as ncnn::Mat's allocator
 - [ ] Performance benchmark